jillwones/Golden-Square-Challenges/phase_two-skill_challenges/design_multi_class/exercise/README.md

   def word_count
     # calculates the num of words in the entry
     # returns num of words as an integer
+    # i suppose can be a private method
   end

   def reading_time(wpm)